bhaveshk22/Movie-Recommender-System/README.md

-## App Link

-Test App here:

 ## Roadmap

 1. **Data Preprocessing**: The first step involved cleaning and preprocessing the movie dataset to make it suitable for the recommendation system.
+This included handling missing values and encoding categorical variables.

-2. **Web Scraping**: This involved writing scripts to automatically extract movie details and user ratings from various online sources, providing a rich and diverse dataset for our recommendation system.
+2. **Web Scraping**: The data used in this project was obtained through web scraping.
+This involved writing scripts to automatically extract movie details and user ratings from various online sources, providing a rich and diverse dataset for our recommendation system.

 3. **Recommendation System**: I built a recommendation system using collaborative filtering, a popular method for building recommendation systems.
+This method makes automatic predictions about a user’s interests by collecting preferences from many users.

-4. **Model Evaluation**: The performance of the recommendation system was evaluated using metrics such as r2_score, accuracy_score, etc.
+4. **Model Evaluation**: The performance of the recommendation system was evaluated using metrics such as r2_score, accuracy_score, etc. This helped in identifying the effectiveness of the recommendation system.

-5. **Deployment with Heroku**: The final step was deploying the recommendation system on Heroku.
-This allowed the model to be accessed via a simple web interface, enabling real-time recommendations.
 ## Lessons Learned

-This project was a fascinating exploration of recommendation systems and cloud deployment.
+This project was a fascinating exploration of recommendation systems.
 It was particularly interesting to see how these techniques can be applied to provide personalized movie recommendations.